-By Teresa Cheong, RightEatingHabits.com – My curiosity to find out why some people live longer – and stay healthy longer – than the rest of the world got me reading the 50 Secrets of the World’s Longest Living People book by London-based nutritionist, Sally Beare.
+By Teresa Cheong, RightEatingHabits.com – My curiosity to find out why some groups of people live longer and stay healthy longer than the rest of the world led me to pick up this book – 50 Secrets of the World’s Longest Living People by London-based nutritionist, Sally Beare.

 Who are these five communities that have long outlived others anyway?

 The communities with the highest number of centenarians and super-centenarians in the world are, according to Sally Beare, found in: